DhruvBundheliya/custom-fe-be/README.md

 pre-requisites: `python 3.11`

 1. Navigate to the backend directory.
-2. Install dependencies for the backend using `pip install requirements.txt`.
+2. Install dependencies for the backend using `pip install -r requirements.txt`.
 3. Start the backend server on development using `python app.py`.